;

 Background and Context

-These resources will help students develop a thorough understanding of Immigration and make connections between historical events, current conversations, and current policy proposals surrounding the issue.
+These Immigration resources will help students develop a thorough understanding of Immigration and make connections between historical events, current conversations, and current policy proposals surrounding the issue.
 This section includes all of the context and content previously included in Close Up’s public policy chapters.

 Immigration Policy in Historical Context